montanablood27/team-open/chris.md

 published: true
 ---

-A couple of months ago when I spoke with Chris Zabriskie, he told me: "I'm thinking about getting the Creative Commons attribution logo tattooed on my wrist.
+Earlier this year when I spoke with Chris Zabriskie, he told me: "I'm thinking about getting the Creative Commons attribution logo tattooed on my wrist.
 Literally.
 I'm not kidding."

 He wasn't.
 In July of this year, [he did it](https://www.flickr.com/photos/chriszabriskie/14951359402/).